Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It has 2 parts.
 1. A start-up dashboard that defines available user options
 when the app is first launched or when there are no activity-handlers active.
-2. An activity-specific dashboard that defines available user option
+2. An activity-specific dashboard that defines available user options
 within the context of an activity.
 ## Designing an Activity-Handler
 An activity-handler within an app describes its fine-grained temporal interface.